 Emergency Medicine Clerkship

-The Emergency Medicine course at Baylor College of Medicine is a two-week rotation that is designed to give students exposure to the field of Emergency Medicine and the emergent approach and stabilization of the undifferentiated patient.
+The Emergency Medicine course is a two-week* rotation that is designed to give students exposure to the field of Emergency Medicine and the emergent approach and stabilization to the undifferentiated patient.
 This course will take place in the Ben Taub General Hospital Emergency Room, which sees approximately 100,000 patients a year and is also a Level 1 Trauma Center.
-As part of this rotation, students will learn the emergency medicine approach to common chief complaints that present to the emergency department.
+As part of this rotation, students will learn the emergency medicine approach to common chief complaints.
 Commonly, the student will be the first provider to take a full history and physical from a patient and from this form a differential and a therapeutic plan to present to the senior resident and the attending.
 In addition, students will have the ability to perform common Emergency Medicine procedures: bag-valve mask ventilation, FAST ultrasound, laceration repairs, incision and drainage, splinting and IV insertion.
 Supplementing the clinical experience, the students will also have three hours of active learning didactics a week.
 The students will also attend the Emergency Medicine grand rounds.

 The Emergency Medicine Clerkship takes place in the Ben Taub Hospital Emergency Room, which sees approximately 100,000 patients a year and is also a Level 1 Trauma Center.